Senior Robotics Software Engineer I

 Austin, Texas, United States

-ICON is looking for an Embedded Software Engineer to join our Software Products team in Austin, TX.
-In this hands-on role you will develop and maintain control software for our production fleet and our space-based robotic systems.
-You will contribute in all aspects of the software development lifecycle as part of a growing, fast-paced team.
-This role will be based at our Austin, TX headquarters and will report to ICON’s Manager of Embedded Software Engineering.
+ICON is looking for a Senior Robotics Software Engineer to join our Software team in Austin, TX.
+As a Senior Robotics Software Engineer, you will help develop and maintain robotic control software for all of ICON’s robotic systems.
+You will be responsible for developing high-performance C++ software to drive complex arm motions, integrating real-time sensor data, and ensuring reliable motion planning.
+This role is based at ICON’s Austin, TX headquarters, and will report to the Director of Embedded Software Engineering.

 RESPONSIBILITIES